rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory/README.md

 +    }
 +}
 +
-+/// Human-readable output of a RangeDescriptor.
++/// Human-readable output of a TranslationDescriptor.
-+impl fmt::Display for RangeDescriptor {
++impl fmt::Display for TranslationDescriptor {
 +    fn fmt(&self, f: &mut fmt::Formatter) -> fmt::Result {
 +        // Call the function to which self.range points, and dereference the result, which causes
 +        // Rust to copy the value.